Best Prebuilt Gaming PCs Under $500: 4 Top Picks (2026)

 #Should You Buy a Refurbished Workstation Instead?

-In our test, Apex Legends ran smoothly at 1080p high and Cyberpunk stayed playable on medium with FSR.
+With that GPU, Apex Legends runs smoothly at 1080p high and Cyberpunk stays playable on medium with FSR.
 According to the GTX 1660 Super on TechPowerUp, the card pulls only 125W under load, which fits the 500W upgrade comfortably.

 The route works for one reason: business workstations hit the second-hand market in volume after 3-year corporate refresh cycles, so prices on three-year-old Dell, Lenovo, and HP towers crater.
-Refurbs from those brands typically come with 90-day warranties from sellers like the Dell Refurbished Outlet, and we bought our OptiPlex 7060 from a Newegg-listed reseller with a 4.6-star average across 800+ reviews.
-Cosmetic wear was minor: a few rack-mount scratches on the top panel and one missing dust filter clip.
+Refurbs from those brands typically come with 90-day warranties from sellers like the Dell Refurbished Outlet, and the highest-rated Newegg resellers carry 4.5-plus-star averages across hundreds of reviews.
+Expect minor cosmetic wear like rack-mount scratches or a missing dust filter clip.

 Setup is the trade.
 Budget 90 minutes for the GPU swap, PSU swap, and BIOS reset if the seller forgot.
 Our best hard drive for gaming guide covers the storage swap.